Free Broadband Internet Access!

 wireless phone service programs, the free broadband Internet access

 programs that have emerged are not government subsidized programs.

 They are completely new business models that seek to gain

 people's share of mind.
 Let's take a look at how they work,

 and summarizes their offerings!

 The concept is actually quite simple.
-At launch they will
+The first company to

 course, if you stream videos from YouTube or watch NetFlix regularly,

 video, or playing online games is not yet considered a basic human

 right, so the free allocation is definitely reasonable.
 So